canvas-medical/documentation/collections/_api/location.md

           - name: id
             description: The identifier of the Location
             type: string
+          - name: identifier
+            description: >-
+              Unique code or number identifying the location to its users.<br>
+              **Supported**: Group NPI values using the `http://hl7.org/fhir/sid/us-npi` system
+            type: array[json]
           - name: status
             description: The status property covers the general availability of the resource, not the current value which may be covered by the operationStatus, or by a schedule/slots if they are configured for the location
             type: string